dhaneesh/poc-aws/README.md

 # poc-aws

 First assignement.
-This is POC.
+This is POC done.